samsquire/ideas2/README.md

 # 46. Cloud runtime

-A web framework whereby everybody is working in the same codebase and they upload data structures that define their CRUD applications.
+A web framework whereby everybody is working in the same codebase.
+Improvements one person makes, improves things for other developers.
+Can upload data structures that define their CRUD applications.

 # 47. Single file visualized as a directory